Ransomware – The Looming Threat

 “All it takes is one employee to download a malicious attachment from an email to infect your entire network.
 Application whitelisting software can be used to stop malware from executing in the event an employee accidentally downloads malware.”

 “Application whitelisting software can also help prevent the spread of viruses and worms from infecting computers across the entire organization, and causing damage to the company’s finances, productivity and reputation.”

-According to the most recent Virus Bulletin Reactive and Proactive (RAP) test results the application whitelist technology, tested under the company name PC Pitstop, proactively prevented 99.97% of malware threats.
-Compared to the proactive average of all security solutions tested, 64.35%, one has to question why they haven’t implemented this technology sooner.
+According to the most recent Virus Bulletin Reactive and Proactive (RAP) test results the application whitelist technology, which tests under the company name PC Matic, proactively prevents 99.97% of malware threats.
+Compare this to the proactive average of all security solutions in the test, 64.35%, one has to question why they aren’t implementing this technology sooner.